 - 1/8 teaspoon salt

 - ¼ - cup granulated sugar

 - 3 tablespoons butter, softened

 - 1 large egg

-- Place the pie on a baking sheet and bake in a preheated oven for approximately 60 minutes, or until the juices ooze slightly, and the outer pie crust is golden in color. *Note - if the outer pie crust turns golden too quickly, cover the outer rim of the pie crust with foil.Cool on a cooling rack.
+- Place the pie onto a baking sheet and bake in a preheated oven for (approximately) 60 minutes, or until the juices ooze slightly, and the outer pie crust is golden in color. *Note - if the outer pie crust turns golden too quickly, cover the outer rim of the pie crust with foil.Cool on a cooling rack.

 - Serve chilled or at room temperature.
 Top with ice cream or whipping cream if desired.